 I recently read this New York Times opinion piece, The “Problem Child” Is a Child, Not a Problem, and I thought about students like Sam.
 Dr. Ross Greene’s work, now called Collaborative and Proactive Solutions (CPS), is a research-based approach to get to the bottom of understanding the function of students’ behaviors and – more importantly – to proactively problem solve issues through relationships with the student as a part of the process of activating proactive solutions.

 It is an amazingly effective approach that I have applied with great success during a resiliency summer school program I coordinate in my district.
-If you’re interested to learn more—check out this informative one-page CPS resource!

 Dr. Greene’s work connects with the vision and value of applying restorative justice practices within classroom management plans.
 But it’s not just about the vision and value – it’s about the necessity to replace traditional and punitive models such as in-school suspension, time out, or trips to the principal as a way to force students to reflect on their behaviors.

 Students frequently respond to these traditional methods as a detached, “shame on you!” kind of “let me just pass the time away” experience that rarely connects the students’ behaviors with proactive solutions.

 The term Restorative Justice can easily conjure up a sense of peace, respect, and acceptance in the minds of in-the-know educators.
 It’s about keeping a focus on educating the whole child – knowing that we will work with students who need to learn more than content-area material.
 Effective educators must guide students to learn about themselves as learners, which includes their personal behaviors, attitudes, and decisions that they can control.